Unmount file storage from dedicated and cloud server

 -

-Connect to the cloud server or to a dedicated server to which the file storage is mounted.
+Connect to a cloud server or a dedicated server to which the file storage is mounted.

 -